Safety Management (B.S.)

 - System safety analysis

 Coursework is offered online.
 However, students are required to complete a one-week residency on the Indiana State University campus during the summer of their junior or senior year.
-The program can be completed in four years (full time) if the student follows this program of study.
+The program can be completed in four years (full time) if the student follows the degree map.
 Students also have the option of part-time study.
 Previously earned college credit can be applied toward completion of the program per these transfer guidelines.

-Optional minors are offered in construction management (available online or on campus) and insurance and risk management (only available on campus).
+Optional minors are offered in construction management (available online or on campus), insurance and risk management (available online or on campus), and environmental science (only available on campus).

 In addition to coursework, students complete an internship.
 The internship usually offers paid experiences at manufacturing, health care, power and energy, or refinery facilities, with insurance (loss control) companies, or with the government.
 Companies where students have interned include: Eli Lilly and Company; Pfizer, Inc.; Cargill; Alcoa; General Electric; Marathon Petroleum; and Toyota Motor Corporation, USA.

 Relatively small class sizes allow students to receive individualized attention.
-Students may join the American Society of Safety Professionals (ASSP) student chapter.
+Students may join the American Society of Safety Professionals (ASSP) student section.
 This involvement enables students to qualify for scholarships worth thousands of dollars.
-ISU students receive the highest percentage of ASSP scholarships available to programs across the country.
-In addition, the ASSP and National Safety Council (NSC) offer discounts on conference registration.
+In addition, ASSP and the National Safety Council (NSC) offer discounts on conference registration.

 The Safety Management Program is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
 The program also is open to students in Canada (all provinces).
 The program is closed to students residing in countries other than the U.S. and Canada except for U.S. military and State Department personnel and their family members with APO/FPO addresses.